-The following is a summary of the Executive Director's Report for the ICTC Commission meeting on March 27, 2024.
+The following is a summary of the Executive Director's Report for the ICTC Management meeting on March 3, 2024.

-- 1) Community Project Funding/Congressionally Directed Spending (CPFCDS): ICTC recently received an award of 4.1 million dollars to be utilized towards the Calexico Intermodal Transportation Center Project.
-The project has already received awards from the RAISE, ATP and REAP 2.0 programs.
-We would like to thank our local, State and Federal Partners and Congressman Raul Ruiz for their continued support of the project, ICTC and the Imperial County.
-ICTC would also like to congratulate the cities of Imperial and El Centro, the County of Imperial and the Imperial Irrigation District on their awards. - 2) Appointed Chair of the CTC CEOs/SCAG Group: At the January 19th meeting, the CTC CEOs/SCAG members appointed David Aguirre as the Chairman for 2024.
+- 1) Appointed Chair of the CTC CEOs/SCAG Group: At the January 19th meeting, the CTC CEOs/SCAG members appointed David Aguirre as the Chairman for 2024.
 This group is comprised of Regional County Transportation Planning Agencies and the Southern California Association of Governments leadership.
-The group meets monthly, on the 3rd Friday and is either held by zoom or in-person at the LA Metro administration offices. - 3) Surface Transportation Block Grant Program (STBG), Carbon Reduction Program (CRP) and Congestion Mitigation and Air Quality Program (CMAQ) 2024 Call for Projects FFY 2023-2024 to FFY 2025/2026: The STBG, CRP and CMAQ Call for Projects began on November 9, 2023.
+The group meets monthly, on the 3rd Friday and is either held by zoom or in-person at the LA Metro administration offices. - 2) Surface Transportation Block Grant Program (STBG), Carbon Reduction Program (CRP) and Congestion Mitigation and Air Quality Program (CMAQ) 2024 Call for Projects - FFY 2023-2024 to FFY 2025/2026: The STBG, CRP and CMAQ Call for Projects began on November 9, 2023.
 Applications were due on Friday, January 26, 2024, at the ICTC office.
 All agencies were provided guideline documentation were encouraged to submit potential projects.